dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel.md

 ## Kestrel options

 The Kestrel web server has constraint configuration options that are especially useful in Internet-facing deployments.
-A few important limits that can be customized:

-* Maximum client connections
-* Maximum request body size
-* Minimum request body data rate

-Set these and other constraints on the [Limits](/dotnet/api/microsoft.aspnetcore.server.kestrel.core.kestrelserveroptions.limits) property of the [KestrelServerOptions](/dotnet/api/microsoft.aspnetcore.server.kestrel.core.kestrelserveroptions) class.
+Set constraints on the [Limits](/dotnet/api/microsoft.aspnetcore.server.kestrel.core.kestrelserveroptions.limits) property of the [KestrelServerOptions](/dotnet/api/microsoft.aspnetcore.server.kestrel.core.kestrelserveroptions) class.
 The `Limits` property holds an instance of the [KestrelServerLimits](/dotnet/api/microsoft.aspnetcore.server.kestrel.core.kestrelserverlimits) class.

 ### Maximum client connections